Question: Some conservative preachers decry yoga as promoting sexuality. Do you think it does? And does that matter?

 I might have responded to Mohler’s 2010 article that I never heard any mention of sex in any yoga class I attended and I didn’t feel extra sexy for having practiced yoga.
 But a month or two before Moehler’s blog article appeared, I had a private session with a young male yoga teacher on how yoga improves one’s sexual performance.

 What he said in our session made sense to me in terms of the physical techniques.
 Utilizing all the deep breathing, pelvic floor techniques, and relaxation you get from practicing yoga can probably give you better sexual performance.
 He also claimed that yoga can help with premature ejaculation, improve the libido, and, of course, increase your stamina.
-(So hold those poses!)
-Practice ujjayi breathing.
-Do some core strengthening poses.
-Moving up and down several times in cobra pose places pressure and release on the pelvis.
+Do lots of pelvic floor work.
+Move up and down several times in cobra pose; this places pressure and release on the pelvis.
 Poses with a pelvic thrust are especially good, he said, such as bridge, camel, and wheel.
 Eagle pose squeezes the genitals.
 So does mula bandha (root lock) combined with butterfly or bound angle pose.

 My young yoga teacher testified that yoga has been good for his sex life.
 I advised him at the end of our session that if he does this session again with older men in the class, he might want to be aware of aging and medical conditions that affect sexual performance, such as the loss of testosterone or the effects of chemotherapy.